 School Council Members

-Peter Wood – President, Karen Schuman – Vice President, Stephen Gledhill – Treasurer, Annette Kakris, Mark Heintz, Rachael Kovacs, Lisa Kelly, Jessica Margariti, Belinda Selwood, John Austin, Heather Golder - Acting Principal, Marlene Suter – Teacher, Laura Montgomery – Teacher & Julie Doheney – ES
+Peter Wood – President, Karen Schuman – Vice President, Stephen Gledhill – Treasurer, Annette Kakris, Mark Heintz, Rachael Kovacs, Jessica Margariti, Belinda Selwood, John Austin, Heather Golder - Acting Principal, Marlene Suter – Teacher, Laura Montgomery – Teacher & Julie Doheney – ES

 To contact School Council parent and community representatives please email the school: firstname.lastname@example.org marked attention School Council